 only reason we had to write a specific view controller for the episode list.
 The

 rest of the functionality is covered by a generic table view controller from

 which is wrapped inside this custom view controller.

-3:19 We could've considered other solutions, like adding a property to
+3:19 Other solutions we could've considered include adding a property to

-the generic table view controller that manages the navigation bar, using a
+the generic table view controller that manages the navigation bar, somehow using

 4:13 The way we architected this app is very similar to what we did in

 an early episode called Connecting View

 Instead of using storyboards and segues, we have a class, App, that controls